rafaelmarques7/VideoTranscriber/README.md

   * zip the folder `zip -r ./requests.zip .`
   * now move the zipped folder into the layers directory, and delete the temp directory altogether
   * voilá

+## To Do's

+* input: validate input
+* handle case where youtube does not have captions
+* handle case where punctuation request errors